01 of 11

 No-Carve Spider Web Pumpkins

 We love the spooky spider webs on these pumpkins.
 It looks complicated, but you won't believe just how easy it is to create these designs: spray paint the pumpkins black, and use tape to make the spider web.
-So easy, even younger children will be able to help with this one!Continue to 3 of 11 below.
+It's so easy, even younger children will be able to help with this one!Continue to 3 of 11 below.

 03 of 11